Pierresemaan/CoolPythonicImageEnhancer/README.md

 # CoolPythonicImageEnhancer
-A smal script to edit the picture for the DD Learn to code Hall of fame :)
+A smal script to edit the picture for the DD Learn to code Wall of Winners :)

 How to: